-- the orbit id (xo orbit id) providing the orbital data.
-The orbit id can be initialized with the following data and files (see [ORBIT_SUM]):
+- the orbit_id (xo_orbit_id) providing the orbital data.
+The orbit_id can be initialized with the following data and files (see [ORBIT_SUM]):

 - data for an orbital change

 - Orbit scenario files

 - Predicted orbit files

 - Orbit Event Files

 - Restituted orbit files

 - DORIS Preliminary orbit files

 - DORIS Navigator files

-- the Instrument Swath File, describing the area seen by the relevant instrument all along the current orbit.
-It is produced off-line by the EXPLORER VISIBILITY library (xv gen swath function)
+- the Instrument Swath data, describing the area seen by the relevant instrument all along the current orbit.
+The swath file is produced off-line by the EXPLORER_VISIBILITY library (xv_gen_swath function) and the data structure can be get by reading the file with xd_read_stf.